gurunandan-bhat/vernarch/content/essays/nomad-camps.md

 victuals to armies and their camps used to be heavily guarded to protect their goods, with their bullock-carts parked in a circular manner for defensive purposes.

+{{< figure src="/images/essays/a Khanabadosh, Gadia Lohar 08.png" caption="A camp of itinerant Gadia Lohar blacksmiths in Junagadh district, Gujarat.
+Their name literally means blacksmiths-with-carts.
+They wander in the rural as well as urban countryside doing job-work, with all their belongings piled high in wooden carts.
+They originated from Rajasthan but are now found all over western India.
+They camp under the sky and every few days hit the road again for more job-work." width="100%" >}}

 While some of these are fully wandering tribes, most have houses where they return to as a part of an annual cycles for marriage and community functions.
 Some walk on foot with pack camels or donkeys carrying their household goods.
 The Gadia Lohars (literally